Skip to main content

 Verification

 Verification of any conforming attestation is a self-contained operation.
-Any party with the issuer’s published JWKS can verify any attestation that issuer produced — no Sigil infrastructure required.
+Any party with the issuer’s published JWKS and a verifier configuration that trusts that issuer can verify any attestation the issuer produced.
+No Sigil infrastructure required.
 The flow:

 1. Decode the JWT header to extract kid (key identifier).